Public image of Vladimir Putin: Assessments

 Putin was Time magazine's Person of the Year for 2007; these selections are based on the person or persons "who most affected the news and our lives, for good or ill".
 In April 2008, Putin was put on the Time 100 most influential people in the world list.
 Criticism of Putin has been widespread especially over the Runet.
 It is said that the Russian youth organisations finance a full "network" of pro-government bloggers.

-On 4 December 2007, at Harvard University, former Soviet leader Mikhail Gorbachev credited Putin with having "pulled Russia out of chaos" and said he was "assured a place in history", despite Gorbachev's claim that the news media have been suppressed and that election rules run counter to the democratic ideals he has promoted.
+On 4 December 2007, at Harvard University, former Soviet leader Mikhail Gorbachev credited Putin with having "pulled Russia out of chaos" and said he was "assured a place in history", although he also maintained that the media had been suppressed and that the electoral regulations in modern Russia ran counter to the democratic ideals he promoted.
 In December 2011, amid the protests following the 2011 Russian elections Gorbachev criticized Putin for a decision to seek the third term in the presidential elections and advised Putin to leave politics.

+Romanian-French writer and philosopher Jean Parvulesco described Putin as "a terrestrial representation of Christ Pantocrator, preparing the advent of the Eurasian Empire of the End".

 In the U.S. embassy cables leaked in late 2010, Putin was called "alpha dog" and compared with Batman (while Dmitry Medvedev was compared with Batman's crime-fighting partner Robin).
 American diplomats said Putin's Russia had become "a corrupt, autocratic kleptocracy centred on the leadership of Putin, in which officials, oligarchs and organised crime are bound together to create a "virtual mafia state."
 Putin called it "slanderous".

 By western commentators and the Russian opposition, Putin has been described as a dictator.
 Putin biographer Masha Gessen has stated that "Putin is a dictator," comparing him to Alexander Lukashenko.
 Former UK Foreign Secretary David Miliband has described Putin as a "ruthless dictator" whose "days are numbered."
-U.S. presidential candidate Mitt Romney called Putin "a real threat to the stability and peace of the world."
+In the 2012 United States presidential election, U.S. presidential candidate Mitt Romney called Putin "a real threat to the stability and peace of the world."